Wendi McLendon-Covey: 2011–present

 In 2015, McLendon-Covey co-starred opposite Sally Field in the comedy-drama film Hello, My Name Is Doris.
 Also that year, McLendon-Covey hosted ABC reality comedy series Repeat After Me, produced by Ellen DeGeneres.
 In 2016, she played the female leading role opposite Nicolas Cage in the comedy film Army of One, directed by Larry Charles.

 McLendon-Covey had a dramatic role as Mark Felt's secretary Carol Tschudy in the political thriller film Mark Felt: The Man Who Brought Down the White House (2017), directed by Peter Landesman.
 She later played a leading role in the independent drama film Blush that premiered at the 2019 Sundance Film Festival.
 She starred in the 2018 horror comedy Goosebumps 2: Haunted Halloween and co-starred opposite Taraji P. Henson in the 2019 romantic comedy What Men Want.
 Since 2018, she has played the voice role of Nancy Green in the Disney Channel animated series Big City Greens.
 In 2020, she continued appearing in a dramatic roles co-starring opposite Tessa Thompson in Sylvie's Love.
 In 2020, McLendon-Covey reunited with Bridesmaids co-stars Kristen Wiig and Annie Mumolo in the comedy film Barb and Star Go to Vista Del Mar.

 From April 2020 to July 2022, McLendon-Covey co-hosted the pop culture podcast Generation Ripe with surfographer/photo art director and producer Dfernando Zaremba.
 The podcast's audience was teenagers over 40 and featured interviews with guests from all realms of the entertainment industry and the arts.
 Also in 2020, McLendon-Covey returned for the seventh season of Reno 911! which was aired on Quibi.
 In 2021, the movie Reno 911!
 The Hunt for QAnon was released on Paramount+.
 The eighth season of the series, now titled Reno 911!: Defunded, premiered on The Roku Channel in February 2022.
 She co-starred with Owen Wilson in the comedy-drama film Paint, it was released on April 7, 2023.

 In 2023, McLendon-Covey played Vicky White in the Lifetime movie Bad Romance: The Vicky White Story based on the manhunt for escaped inmate Casey White and Lauderdale County jailer Vicky White.

+McLendon-Covey currently stars on NBC's hit comedy, St. Denis Medical.
+The show was recently renewed for a third season.

 Personal life

 McLendon-Covey has been married to property manager and former corporate executive Greg Covey since 1996.
+Greg has Parkinson's disease.